Warning: This blog post (learning to dry camp) might make you a better human.

 Use the RV as you would naturally.
 Monitor the battery levels.
 When you get close to 50%, count how many hours it took.

 You may have 5 hours.
 You may have four days.
 It depends on how much power you use and how many amp-hours you have available to use.

 Though, you really SHOULD charge your lead-acid batteries up to 100% every night or day.
 Not doing so will shorten their life in no time.

 So you need a way to re-charge your batteries.

 If you're dry camping, it's going to either be solar panels or a generator.

 Using Your Generator For Electricity And Battery Charging

-If you don't have an on-board generator, you can buy a stand-alone generator.
-Simply plug your RV into it using your shore power cord.
+If you don't have an onboard generator, you can buy a stand-alone generator.
+Plug your RV into it using your RV shore power cord.

 If you have a generator, your stay isn't limited by how long your batteries will last.